 I rubbed my hands up and down over my biceps, waiting a moment to hear the chimes again as another gust of wind whipped through the orchard, scattering dying leaves and rustling the grass.
 The night remained quiet.
 I shrugged instead and opened the front door, repocketing the key to keep it safe.
 I had expected the house to smell musty, neglected, an oratory sign that its owner had died a month ago, but the air inside was clean.
 The front door opened into a large entrance hall that spanned to the very back of the house and ended in a set of double doors.
-On each side of the hall were three sets of doors, all closed.
+On each side of the hall were two sets of doors, all closed.
 Everything was a shade of brown – the wooden doors, dull hardwood floors, beige wallpaper with a faded white fleur-de-lis design, the golden chandelier hung overhead with electric candles, and the oak coatrack with matching umbrella stand that sat to the right of the front door.

 The walls were bare of any decoration, the floor bare of any carpet or rug.
 A yellowing, cracked light switch was on the wall above the umbrella stand, it had three switches.
 The first one did nothing as far as I could tell, the second caused a lightbulb outside to chase the shadows from the porch, and the last flooded the hallway with a strange amber light from the chandelier in the middle of the long ceiling.